decentdao/fractal-docs/proposals/lifecycle.md

 **Rejected** - Proposal fails due to a proposal being executed with the same nonce.
 A multisig proposal is off-chain, and is signed with a specific nonce.
 If a proposal with the same nonce is executed, any proposal with the same nonce will be impossible to execute, reguardless of how many signers it has.
 Multisig only.

 **Timelockable** - Quorum (or signers) is reached, the proposal can be 'timelocked' for execution.
 Anyone can move the state from Timelockable to TimeLocked via a transaction.
-Multisig sub-Safe only, Azorius DAOs move from `ACTIVE` to `TIMELOCKED` automatically.
+Multisig sub-Safe only, Azorius (ERC-20 / NFT) Safes move from `ACTIVE` to `TIMELOCKED` automatically.